dataspike-io/docver-widget/README.md

 ```

 ### Step 2:  Render the Widget
 Before rendering the widget, you need to create a verification for the applicant using the API.
-This should be done on the backend, and you will only pass the verificationUrlId to the frontend.
+This should be done on the **backend**, and you will only pass the verificationUrlId to the frontend.

 The code looks like this: